rss2023/web-prod/_information/cfp.md

 ## Subject Areas

+We're seeking high-quality research papers that introduce new ideas and stimulate future trends in robotics across a diverse range of areas.
-We invite submissions in all areas of robotics, including the following.
+We invite submissions in all areas of robotics, including: mechanisms and design, robot learning, control and dynamics, planning, manipulation, field robotics, human-robot interaction, robot perception, formal methods, multi-robot systems, healthcare and medica robotics, biological robotics, mobile robotics.
+*Also, we specifically encourage creative submissions that strike out in new directions and define new sub-areas.
+Excellence of ideas will a central criterion for acceptance.*

 {% comment %}
 During submission, please mark 1 primary and up to 2 secondary subject areas to help us assigning the paper to reviewers.
-{% endcomment %}

 * **Mechanisms and Design:** Mechatronics, Humanoids, Hands, Novel Materials, Legged Systems, Snake Robots, Novel Actuators, Reconfigurable Robots, MEMS/NEMS, Micro/Nanobots, Novel Sensors, Haptics, Tactile Interfaces, Soft Robots, Wearable Robots, Design Optimization of Robotic Systems, Minimality in design
 * **Robot Learning:** Machine Learning and Control, Deep Learning, Safe Learning, Model-Constrained Learning, Reinforcement Learning, Inverse RL, Model-Based & Model-Free RL, Imitation Learning, Learning from Demonstration, Sim2Real and Real2Sim Learning